-After testing both on different locations, I felt that one performs better depending on the time and location.
-Both handle the traffic condition fine, but the Sygic was more accurate than TomTom Go.
+After testing both in different locations, I felt that one performs better depending on the time and location.
+Both handle the traffic condition fine, but the Sygic was more accurate than TomTom GO.
 The lane displaying and suggesting feature of Sygic is a great addition as you get to see the total lanes and the recommended lane.

 - Suggests if there is a better route available